TreeKat71/30DaysOfAirflow/day7_mail_oper/README.md

 Description
 ------------
-In this section, I am going to implement the email feature with EmailOperator.
+In this section, I am going to implement sending email with EmailOperator.

 This section will cover things below
 - EmailOperator